Fatima-Kashif/Javascript/README.md

 # Javascript
-Learning to code in javascript
+Learning to code in javascript by making some basic projects